KevinKra/My_notes/DS_ALGs/Foundation/README.md

 - Constructor overloading is the ability to have multiple types of constructors in a class.
 This allows use to create objects with multiple different types of parameters and subsequent attributes.
 Unfortunately, Ruby **does not** support constructor overloading.
 However, default parameters mirror the effect to some extent.

+#### Operator Overloading

+- Operating overloading is situation where different operators have different implementations depending on their arguments.
+In Ruby, there is a slight difference between an operator and a method.

+#### Super

+- The super method calls a method of the same name in parent's class.
+If the method has no arguments it _automatically_ passes all its arguments.
+If we write `super()`, no arguments will be passed to the parent's method.

 ### Methods

 - There are two ways to call a method, the first (and much more common) is to use `myObject.my_method`.
 The alternative is `myObject send :my_method`, note: this only seems to _get_ methods.